Dust of Dreams (novel): Development

-Critical Reception
+Critical reception

 Dust of Dreams received mixed reviews, largely because it was written as the first half of a single volume.

-Bill Capossere says it is "in the top tier of a top-tier series", elaborating "it ends, unfortunately, with a cliffhanger, but Dust of Dreams leaves you wanting more."
+Bill Capossere says it is "in the top tier of a top-tier series", but also says, "it ends, unfortunately, with a cliffhanger, but Dust of Dreams leaves you wanting more."

-SFFWorld says "n first read it does appear to be one of the weakest of the Malazan books" but clarifies the book feels incomplete without its sequel.
+SFFWorld says, "On first read it does appear to be one of the weakest of the Malazan books", but clarifies the book feels incomplete without its sequel.

-SF Site describes the series so far "is as complex and deep as any in fantasy or science fiction".
-Acknowledging the lack of conclusion, praise is given for the setup given for the final volume.
+SF Site said that the book "is as complex and deep as any in fantasy or science fiction".
+Although the review acknowledges the lack of a conclusion, it praises the book's setup for the final volume.